chuboe/idempiere-installation-script/apps/TrialBalance/readme.txt

-The trial balance is a window to help you quickly determine the balance of a given GL accuont.
+The Chuboe Trial Balance is a window to help you quickly determine the balance of a given GL account.

+Installation Instructions:
+ 1. Install the 2Pack using iDempiere's Pack In (via the System Administrator role).
+ 2. Run the SQL script against the database using pgadmin or phppgadmin.